Blessing336/WakaMart_Supply_Chain_Shrinkage_Analysis/README.md

 * Tag each SKU with a high-risk flag in Wakamart’s ERP system to activate stricter loss monitoring.

-* Assign shrinkage champions per store to monitor these SKUs and report deviations in real time.

-1.2 Fonio (₦146M loss) and Mallam Dairy Are Costing the Business Significantly

-Reassess profitability and pricing strategies for top-loss items—adjust margins where necessary.

-Place limits on stock quantities for these products in high-loss locations.

-Introduce unit-level barcode tracking for dairy products and Fonio to improve traceability.

-1.3 Sorghum and Abakaliki Rice Have Net-Negative Margins

-Pause all marketing campaigns and discounts related to these products immediately.

-Add these SKUs to the “Red List” and send regular updates to procurement and pricing teams.

-Evaluate whether to delist or repackage the products for better inventory control.

-🚦 Key Question 2: Which Locations Are Losing the Most Inventory and Is It a Regional Pattern?
-2.1 Enugu Retail Park Has the Highest Unit Loss (149,579 Units)

-Station Inventory Control Officers full-time at Enugu for inbound and shelf audits.

-Enforce double-verification protocols during offloading and inventory intake.

-Create a weekly loss report specific to Enugu and escalate any irregularities above 5% deviation.

-2.2 Lagos Has the Highest Average Shrinkage Rate (16.13%)

-Break down deliveries into smaller, more frequent loads to reduce exposure to loss.

-Perform forecast vs. actual delivery reconciliation weekly to detect planning gaps.

-Review last-mile partner contracts for Lagos and consider replacements for underperformers.

-2.3 Buguma Warehouse Accounts for 225,524 Units Lost

-Conduct a full-scale forensic audit of Buguma Warehouse (routes, personnel, SOPs).

-Install or audit CCTV footage on loading bays to monitor discrepancies.

-Test temporary rerouting of perishable stock via Kano Depot to assess loss reduction.

-2.4 Rivers Region Is the Only One with Increasing Shrinkage Over Time

-Create a regional shrinkage task force for Rivers with KPIs for recovery.

-Launch monthly loss reduction contests between stores in the region.

-Mandate weekly shrinkage performance reviews at all Rivers State locations.

-🧊 Key Question 3: How Much Shrinkage Comes from Perishable Goods and Is It Worth Investing in Cold Chain?
-3.1 Perishables Account for 32% of Units Lost

-Continue to treat non-perishables as the primary target of loss prevention (68%).

-Label perishable inventory with shelf-life visibility tracking to minimise spoilage.

-Train floor staff on FIFO and stock rotation best practices for perishables.

-3.2 Perishables Represent 28% of Financial Loss; Non-Perishables = 72%

-Focus budget and operational audits on high-value, non-perishable shrinkage first.

-Only allocate cold chain funds for perishables after recovering non-perishable leakages.

-Introduce perishables-specific loss KPIs for procurement and warehousing staff.

-3.3 Dairy Accounts for ₦1.11 Billion in Losses (38% of Perishable Losses)

-Prioritise closed-loop chilled transport for dairy logistics above all other perishables.

-Implement digital temperature loggers and alerts in all dairy shipments.

-Limit stock quantities of dairy in high-risk locations to ensure rapid turnover.

-3.4 Buguma–Enugu Route Has 81% More Perishable Shrinkage Than Other Routes

-Immediately review driver logs, vehicle conditions, and time delays on this route.

-Pilot third-party logistics (3PL) cold delivery providers on this corridor.

-Redesign route schedule to minimise dwell time and heat exposure during transport.**
+#### 1.2 Fonio (₦146M loss) and Mallam Dairy Are Costing the Business Significantly

+* Introduce unit-level barcode tracking for dairy products and Fonio to improve traceability.

+#### 1.3 Sorghum and Abakaliki Rice Have Net-Negative Margins

+* Evaluate whether to delist or repackage the products for better inventory control.

+## Which Locations Are Losing the Most Inventory and Is It a Regional Pattern?

+#### 2.1 Enugu Retail Park Has the Highest Unit Loss (149,579 Units)

+* Enforce double-verification protocols.

+* Create a weekly loss report specific to Enugu and escalate any irregularities above 5% deviation.

+#### 2.2 Lagos Has the Highest Average Shrinkage Rate (16.13%)

+* Perform forecast vs. actual delivery reconciliation weekly to detect planning gaps.

+* Review last-mile partner contracts for Lagos and consider replacements for underperformers.

+#### 2.3 Buguma Warehouse Accounts for 225,524 Units Lost

+* Conduct a full-scale forensic audit of Buguma Warehouse (routes, personnel, SOPs).

+* Install and audit CCTV footage on loading bays to monitor discrepancies.

+#### 2.4 Rivers Region Is the Only One with Increasing Shrinkage Over Time

+* Mandate weekly shrinkage performance reviews at all Rivers State locations.

+## How Much Shrinkage Comes from Perishable Goods and Is It Worth Investing in Cold Chain?
+#### 3.1 Perishables Account for 32% of Units Lost

+* Train floor staff on FIFO and stock rotation best practices for perishables.

+#### 3.2 Perishables Represent 28% of Financial Loss, Non-Perishables at 72%

+* Install and audit CCTV footage on loading bays to monitor discrepancies.

+#### 3.3 Dairy Accounts for ₦1.11 Billion in Losses (38% of Perishable Losses)

+* Prioritise closed-loop chilled transport for dairy logistics above all other perishables.

+#### 3.4 Buguma–Enugu Route Has 81% More Perishable Shrinkage Than Other Routes

+* Immediately review driver logs, vehicle conditions, and time delays on this route.